An Unexpected Warning

 "Thanks for the idea," Harry gasped, the fabric of his shirt tightening restrictively around his neck.
 He began pulling his wand from his pocket, unnoticed by the other two boys; Dudley, however, instantly recognized the maneuver.

-Within seconds of speaking, Harry jolted forward at the impact of a clump of dirt colliding with the back of his head.
-He whirled around frantically; he didn't like this.
+Harry would have known that voice anywhere.
+"Malfoy?" he questioned, feeling instantly alarmed.
+He drew his wand quickly from his pocket, but was abruptly jolted forward by an unknown impact with the back of his head.
+He whirled around frantically, vision spinning; he didn't like this.
 Malfoy was playing with him, and that couldn't be a good sign.

 "Stop fooling around, Malfoy, and show yourself!"
 Harry demanded, backing away from where he thought the other boy must be standing.